khanhs-traanf/khanhs-traanf/README.md

 - 👋 Hi, I’m @khanhs-traanf
-- 👀 I’m a sysadmin interested in writing code
+- 👀 I’m a sysadmin
-- 🌱 I’m currently learning algorithms, Python
+- 🌱 I’m currently using Python to automate my tasks

 <!---
-tranquockhanhhh/tranquockhanhhh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+khanhs-traanf/khanhs-traanf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->